TIGRLab/SCanD_project/README.md

 │   │   └── qsirecon-FSL         # step1 qsirecon
 │   |
-│   └── share                    # folder with a smaller subset ready to share │       ├── amico                # contains only qc images and metadata │       ├── mriqc                # contains only qc images and metadata │       ├── fmriprep             # contains only qc images and metadata │       ├── qsiprep              # contains only qc images and metadata
+│   └── share                    # folder with a smaller subset ready to share │       ├── amico_noddi          # contains only qc images and metadata
+│       ├── mriqc                # contains only qc images and metadata │       ├── fmriprep             # contains only qc images and metadata │       ├── qsiprep              # contains only qc images and metadata